spatie/laravel-data/README.md

 }
 ```

-This would work but we know as soon as our model is created, the properties won't be `null` and this would not follow our data model.
-So it is considerd a bad practice.
+This approach would work, but as soon as the model is created, the properties won't be `null`, which doesn't follow our data model.
+So it is considered a bad practice.

-That's why in shuch cases you can return an empty representation of the data object:
+That's why in such cases, you can return an empty representation of the data object:

 ```php
 class SongsController